 - Land area: 130,058 sq km

-- Head of government: Edappadi K. Palaniswami (Chief Minister)
+- Head of government: M. K. Stalin (Chief Minister)

 Tamil Nadu is a state with diverse tourist attractions and a thriving tourism industry.
-Visitors are attracted to its mountains and vegetation, beaches, wildlife, monuments and temples, as well as rustic rural life.
-Popular hill resorts include Ooty, Kodaikanal, Yercaud, Elagiri, Javvadhu Hills, Kolli Hills, Sirumalai Hills, Valparai, Topslip, Parvathamalai Hills and Pachamalai Hills.
+Its mountains and vegetation, beaches, wildlife, monuments and temples, and rustic rural life beckon visitors.
+Popular hill stations include Ooty, Kodaikanal, Yercaud, Elagiri, Javvadhu Hills, Kolli Hills, Sirumalai Hills, Valparai, Topslip, Parvathamalai Hills and Pachamalai Hills.
 Famous waterfalls include the cascades in Courtallam, Hogenakkal, Thiruparappu, Monkey Falls, Thirumurthi Hills, Agaya Gangai and Papanasam Falls.

 Tamil Nadu has excellent national parks such as the Guindy National Park and Anamalai National Park, and wildlife sanctuaries in Mudumalai, Kodiakarai, Kalakkad Mundanthurai, and Berijam.
 The vast coastline of Tamil Nadu has many silvery beaches like the Marina, Elliots, Thiruvanmiyur, Tiruchendur, Rameswaram and Kanyakumari beaches.